gnandiga/git-flow-test/readme.md

-This project is to show the git-flow merge
+This project is to show the git-flow merge, and I appended something.